-Doing our job, we witness client requirements moving on following the immense progress the technologies make day in and day out.
-Stability of future project maintenance and up-to-date design are the must for every project, launched on the digital market.
+Doing our job, we witness user requirements moving on following the immense progress the technologies make day in and day out.
+Stability of future project maintenance and up-to-date design are the must for every project, launched in the digital market.

 For the seasoned project, it’s frequently hard to beat young competitors on these criteria.
-One of the best options to manage this problem is thinking of the update your project might need.
+One of the best options to manage this problem is to think of the proper maintenance or update your project might need.
 Consultation with a dedicated web development team is highly recommended to get a professional and scalable look that will become the first step towards the increase of your competitive advantage.

 This project grew to a large JS application that provides multiple functions from the Gantt Chart to messaging with more than 30 active users-huge corporations and companies.
 The new functionality is added as well upon user requests.

 - Increase in users’ requirements.
 As the application has scaled up from 100 users to 1000, the requirements have increased as well, insisting on boosting the speed of web development.
 This was exactly the moment to start using the framework instead of writing the typical components & elements ourselves.